-A Global Entry membership is a must for any international traveler to get through immigration fast.
-But given the application, interviews, and high upfront cost, it can be daunting.
+A Global Entry membership is a must for any international traveler to get through immigration fast – and also clear airport security faster, too.
+But given the application process, interviews, and high upfront cost, it can be daunting.

 For years, would-be Global Entry applicants have been scared off by backlogs and trouble securing an appointment slot that can mean it takes months to signed up … but that's not always the case.
 When I registered back in 2018, the whole Global Entry enrollment process took just a few weeks.
 More recently, things have sped up, with some travelers finalizing Global Entry from start to finish in two weeks – or less.

 Here’s a walkthrough on how to apply, interview, and successfully use Global Entry – and how you can add this must-have travel perk to your repertoire for free.

 Global Entry (GE) is one of two popular “Trusted Traveler Programs” run by the U.S. government, and it’s the best way to clear immigration quickly after your international flight back to enter the United States.
 And when we say quickly, we mean quickly.